The Lion King (franchise): Books

+House of Mouse

-Many characters from The Lion King appear in the Disney Channel series House of Mouse.
+Many characters from The Lion King appear in the Disney animated series House of Mouse.
 Some of them also appear in the series' spin-off films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

-The characters also appear at Walt Disney Parks and Resorts as meet and greet characters.
+Digital apps

 A digital storybook app called The Lion King: Timon's Tale retelling the story of The Lion King from Timon's point-of-view was released on February 24.
 2012 for iOS devices.

+Fan sites

+The fan website The Lion King WWW Archive was highlighted by Variety as a top animation related website in 1997, soon after it was started in 1995 by Brian Tiemann, then a student at CalTech, and remains online as of 2025.
+Tiemann attended a tenth anniversary event for the original film in 2004 that included members of the production team.